Authority Score

 What Is a Low Authority Score?

-A lower Authority Score typically falls between 0 and 20, indicating questionable credibility.
-This usually reflects new or poorly optimized websites with minimal backlinks, low traffic, or possible spam signals.
+A lower Authority Score typically falls below 10, often indicating questionable credibility.
+This usually reflects new, small, or poorly optimized websites with minimal backlinks, low traffic, or possible spam signals.

-Sites with scores in this range may struggle to rank well in search results.
+Although websites with an authority score between 11 and 20 may still reach a niche or regional target audience, websites with scores in this range often struggle to rank well in search results outside of their niche or local region.
 Significant SEO improvements are likely needed to improve the website’s authority (e.g., more relevant content).

 How To Set Authority Score Benchmarks and Goals